Applying for the grant of probate, collecting and distributing the assets

 On average, estates that fall within this range are dealt with within 6 – 12 months.
 Typically, obtaining the grant of probate takes 6 – 12 weeks.
 Collecting assets then follows, which can take between 3 – 8 months.
 Once this has been done, we can distribute the assets, which normally takes 1 month.

-Our Private Client Group consists of a Partner and Solicitor.
+Our Private Client Group consists of 2 Senior Associate Solicitors.
 Details of their experience can be easily accessed by clicking on the links below.
-Any member of the Group may handle your matter.